jbabs22/dom_color_switcher/readme.md

 Bonus :
 - Create as many buttons as you would like, changing up as many different CSS properties as you'd want to use
 - Instead of simply changing colors, create a color gradient, or set the background to be an image found on the web
+- Do your changes through 'document.style...' and by toggling different classes